exc-asia-and-europe/CCO-Samples/README.md

 The subject types in the CCO examples, like in Example 11, have not been incorporated because of VRA Core's own types for subjects.

+### Relation

+The relation of architectural to those earlier constructs they had replaced could not be properly expressed.
+(Example 152)

 ### Textref

 Fortunately, many institutions give the visitor ample information on textual sources concerning the cultural object in their care.
 However, these have most often proven to be too much information for this project, and as such, their incorporation was more often than not neglected.